openshift/enhancements/guidelines/enhancement_template.md

 ### API Extensions

-API Extensions are CRDs, admission and conversion webhooks, aggregated API servers, finalizers, i.e. those mechanisms that change the OCP API surface and behaviour.
+API Extensions are CRDs, admission and conversion webhooks, aggregated API servers, and finalizers, i.e. those mechanisms that change the OCP API surface and behaviour.

 - Name the API extensions this enhancement adds or modifies.
 - Does this enhancement modify the behaviour of existing resources, especially those owned